 Restart your system to boot from the Windows Vista setup disk and perform standard OS installation steps.
-When a screen similar to that below appears, select Load Driver (Figure 4).
+When a screen similar to that below appears (RAID hard drive will not be detected at this stage), select Load Driver (Figure 5).